dashingsoft/pyarmor/docs/topic/performance.rst

 **Different Python Version Performance**

-First obfuscate the scripts with default options, run it in different Python version, compare the elapsed time with original scripts.
+First obfuscate the scripts with default options, run it in different Python version, and compare the elapsed time with original scripts.

 In order to test the difference without and with ``__pycache__``, run scripts twice.